 } {

 } {

 }

-\section{introduction}
+\section{Introduction}

-Vertex operator algebras $V$---denoted VOAs throughout---are of broad interest, and admissible $V$ modules have found wide ranging applications.
-Categories of $V$-modules with semi-simple representation theory relate to rational conformal field theories, and more generally to logarithmic CFTs, if there are reducible, indecomposable modules \cite{CreutzigRidout}.
+Categories of modules over vertex operator algebras (VOAs) are of broad interest.
+VOAs with semisimple representation theory relate to rational conformal field theories and logarithmic CFTs if there are reducible and indecomposable modules \cite{CreutzigRidout}.